 Windows 10 June 2021 update is now rolling out and a new patch has been released for version 21H1, 20H2, v2004 and v1909.
-June 2021 Patch Tuesday include several bug fixes for critical bugs, such as memory leak issue that resulted in high resources usage when using certain apps.
+June 2021 Patch Tuesday includes several bug fixes for critical bugs, such as memory leak issue that resulted in high resource usage when using certain apps.

 Windows 10 June 2021 update comes with performance improvements for News and Interests feed.
 It also includes security fixes for seven zero-day vulnerabilities and Microsoft has patched over 50 vulnerabilities.
 These vulnerabilities include 5 critical and 45 important bugs.